Bonuses and Promotions

 Domestic and International Reputation

 PointsBet originated in Australia in 2015 and began its current US expansion in January 2019 with the launch of the PointsBet New Jersey platform.
-Since then, PointsBet has gone live in Indiana, Illinois, and Iowa, and will soon add Michigan to that list.
+PointsBet legally operates in about a half dozen states including Michigan.

 Partnership With The Detroit Tigers